percona/portal-doc/docs/advisors/checks/mongodb-journal.md

 ## Description
 This advisor warns if the journal is not enabled.
-This is dangerous because you could have a serious issue for data durability in case of a failure.
+Disabled journal is dangerous because you could have a serious issue for data durability in case of a failure.

 For Production systems, enable journal to ensure that data files are valid/recoverable.

 It is always recommended to enable the journal.

-More recent versions of MongoDB don’t allow turning off the journal.
-MongoDB enables journaling by default in recent versions (4.0 +).
+In recent versions (starting with versions 4.0 +), MongoDB enables journaling by default and doesn't allow turning it off.

-For more information, see the [Journaling section in the MongoDB documentation](https://docs.mongodb.com/manual/core/journaling/).
+For more information, see the [Journaling section](https://docs.mongodb.com/manual/core/journaling/) in the MongoDB documentation.